The CFC Guide to Food Aid Resources

 Hive Free Lunch

-The Hive Free Lunch serves a free vegan meal during the academic year.
+The Hive Free Lunch serves a free vegan lunch during the academic year.

 BYOC – bring your own (reusable) container, in the interest of eco-friendliness and sustainability.